 Catch The Grubs!

+I should mention, the grubs are not harmful in the least–they can’t re-infect other acorns, and they don’t bite.
+All barnyard poultry will eat them with relish, if you give them as a treat.
 If you don’t have an animal cleanup crew, be aware that the grubs’ sole desire is to get back into the ground so that they can pupate and infect next year’s crop of acorns.
-It might be best to dispose of them somewhere far from your choice oak trees.
+It might be best to dispose of them somewhere far from your choice oak trees

-It was during this stage that I did the bulk of my sorting.
-It’s inevitable that some bad acorns will ride along with the good ones, but once they’re cracked open, the good is super-easy to separate from the bad.
+I do the bulk of my sorting after cracking acorns.
+Separating the nutmeats from the shells is a good activity to do with a friend and conversation, some good music, or a group of competitive children.
+You’ll soon see that its inevitable that some bad acorns will ride along with the good ones, but once they’re cracked open, the good is super-easy to separate from the bad.

-During this stage, most of the testas (the dark brown, papery coating over the nut) also came off.
-Some sources say that you must remove every trace of the testa to have tasty flour, but I found that the odd piece here and there really didn’t make a difference.
+While sorting, you’ll find lots testas (the dark brown, papery coating over the nut) also come off.
+Some resources say that you must remove every trace of the testa to have tasty flour, but I found that it really didn’t make a difference.

 Leaching The Acorns